On the Merge of k-NN Graph: Experiments

 However, the performance superiority achieved by these two approaches fades away as the data dimension rises up to \textit{32}.
 As the dimensionality grows, both hierarchical and non-hierarchical approaches get more likely trapped in the close neighborhood.
-The speed-up that one approach could achieve is closely related to the intrinsic dimensionality of the dataset.
-High speed-up is achieved as the ratio between the data dimension and intrinsic data dimension is high.
+The speedup that one approach could achieve is related to the intrinsic dimensionality of the dataset.
+The high speedup is achieved when the ratio between the data dimension and the intrinsic data dimension is high.
 This observation is in line with the findings in~\cite{GD19, dpg:wenli}.

-Among the two approaches that show the best performance, H-Merge outperforms HNSW considerably on datasets RAND10M8D, RAND1M100D, and SIFT10M while shows similar performance as HNSW on the rest.
+Among the two approaches that show the best performance, H-Merge outperforms HNSW considerably on datasets RAND10M8D, YFCC1M, NUSWide, and GIST1M while shows similar performance as HNSW on the rest.
 Compared to HNSW, the advantage of H-Merge is that it applies graph diversification on a complete approximate \textit{k}-NN graph.
 The structure in the NN list neighborhood is well-preserved.
 H-Merge is more attractive over HNSW for at least two reasons.
-First of all, H-Merge shows considerably more stable performance on various data types.
+First of all, H-Merge shows relatively better performance on various data types.
 Moreover, H-Merge is able to produce and maintain a high quality approximate \textit{k}-NN graph for an open set.
 It is particularly helpful for multimedia websites, where we should maintain a dynamic \textit{k}-NN graph to allow users to browse over similar photos and videos and support fast NN search in the meantime.

-On the high dimensional sparse dataset (shown in Fig.~\ref{fig:nns}(i)), the performance from H-Merge and Flat H-Merge is still competitive with Inverted-File, which attains \textit{100\%} recall while with slightly lower speed-up.
-We believe that Inverted-File will show more significant superiority over graph-based approaches when the data dimensionality reaches million levels.
+On the high dimensional sparse dataset (shown in Fig.~\ref{fig:nns}(i)), the performance from H-Merge and Flat H-Merge is still competitive with Inverted-File, which attains \textit{100\%} recall while with slightly lower speedup.
+We believe that Inverted-File will show more significant superiority over graph-based approaches when the data dimensionality reaches millions.